 These displays act as both advertisements and salespeople and can be found in convenience stores, mom-and-pop shops, and supermarkets across the country.
 Colorful displays catch the customer’s eye, and the single dose packaging makes them inexpensive and perfect for on-the-go purchasing.

-Best Way to Package Tablets, Capsules and Softgels
+Best Way to Package Tablets, Capsules, and Softgels

 Best Way to Package Powders

-Dietary supplement powders are commonly packaged in pouches, packets or stick packs.
+Dietary supplement powders are commonly packaged in pouches, packets, or stick packs.
 This style of dry packaging is produced on a vertical form, fill and seal machine (VFFS) or horizontal form, fill and seal machine (HFFS).

 Best Way to Package Liquids

 These filling lines use pumps or pistons to dispense the liquid.
-Liquid packaging can also be processed into pouches or packets on vertical or horizontal form, fill and seal machines.
+Liquid packaging can also be processed into pouches or packets in vertical or horizontal form, fill and seal machines.